 - spend their last semester of study at Guilford;

 - file their application for degree candidacy online at least one semester before their anticipated date of graduation.

 Commencement is held once per year, in May.
 July and December graduates may participate in the next May ceremony.

-To receive a diploma a student must have satisfied all academic requirements, must have cleared all outstanding accounts with the Office of Student Financial Services and must have no judicial action pending.
-A diploma will not be awarded to any student with unresolved judicial charges.
+To receive a diploma, a student must have satisfied all academic requirements, must have cleared all outstanding accounts with the Office of Student Financial Services and must have no judicial action pending.
+A diploma will not be awarded to any student against whom unresolved judicial charges exist.

 Guilford offers four baccalaureate degrees:

 - Bachelor of Arts,